quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A014/2a014_part17_74-Correlation.md

 The Singular Value Decomposition (SVD) is one common method used for this purpose.
 :p What does SVD do, and how is it applied to matrix factorization?
 ??x
-Singular Value Decomposition (SVD) decomposes a matrix into three matrices: \( U \), \( \Sigma \), and \( V^T \).
+Singular Value Decomposition (SVD) decomposes a matrix into three matrices:$U $, $\Sigma $, and $ V^T$.
 This decomposition can be used to reduce the dimensionality of the original matrix by setting some singular values to zero, effectively approximating the matrix with lower rank.

 Here is an example using SVD for matrix factorization:
 ```python